 Healthy living isn’t always easy!
 Demands on our time such as work and family can make it difficult to take care of our bodies.
-These tools and resources can help you think more about your current health behaviors and provide information about how to make healthy changes.
+These tools and resources will help you think more about your current health behaviors and provide information about how to make healthy changes.

 Dive deeper into this theme with these self help tools.

 What keeps you from being more active?
 Complete this self-assessment to understand barriers to increasing your physical activity

 After you take the self-assessment to understand what gets in the way of being active, take a look at this chart for ideas on how to overcome your specific barriers.

 If you are having trouble sleeping, here are some tips.
 Pick some behaviors you want to try changing and use the chart below to track what you tried and how well it worked.

 Thinking through the pros and cons of making a behavior change is important.
 If you decide to make a change, then looking back at the pros of making this change can help when you want to give up!
 Use this tool to identify the pros and cons of making a behavior change.

 Check out these recent articles, podcasts, and book recommendations handpicked by the WoVeN team.